The Holistic Approach to Addiction Treatment

 Getting to the Root Causes of Addiction

-There are many factors that influence an addiction.
+There are many factors that influence addiction.
 For example, mental health often plays a role, and trauma history may often lead to substance abuse.
 Additionally, there’s a genetic component that makes certain individuals more prone to addiction development.

 With dual diagnosis care and trauma therapy, you can reveal the cause of your addiction.
-Fortunately, if resolution is available, the likelihood of relapse decreases.
+Fortunately, if a resolution is available, the likelihood of relapse decreases.
 Holistic care recognizes that understanding the causes of addiction is necessary for creating the right treatment plan.